MaxChentx/EnglishPal/README.md

 Update articles
 ---------------

-All articles are stored in a SQLite file called `app/static/wordfreqapp.db`.
+All articles are stored in the `article` table in a SQLite file called `app/static/wordfreqapp.db`.

+### Adding new articles

+To add articles, open and edit `app/static/wordfreqapp.db` using DB Browser for SQLite (https://sqlitebrowser.org).

 Export wordfreqapp.db to wordfreqapp.sql using the following commands: